 We want patients identified early, so that we can start therapy.
 We can get them into clinical trials and, most of all, we can help them and their families understand what this disease is about.

 “There are treatments for Alzheimer’s that improve the symptoms and that often help people function better for a longer period of time,” says Rachelle Doody, MD, Global Head of Neurodegeneration at Roche.
-“And one reason for having an early diagnosis of Alzheimer’s disease is the opportunity to participate in clinical trials that may benefit society and the future, and it may also benefit the patients if these treatments are shown to be effective.”
+“And one reason for having an early diagnosis of Alzheimer’s disease is the opportunity to participate in clinical trials that may benefit society and the future.”

 Stepping out of the shadows